specify/webportal-installer/README.md

 1. Some variables at the top of `Makefile` can be customized, but the defaults should be fine for Debian based systems.
-1. Use the Specify Data Export tool to create a Web Portal export zip file (someone can expand on this) for each collection to be hosted in the portal.
+1. Use the Specify Data Export tool to create a Web Portal export zip file (see the Specify 6 Data Export documentation) for each collection to be hosted in the portal.
 1. Copy the zip files into the `specify_exports` directory in this directory.
 The copied files should be given names that are suitable for use in URLs; so no spaces, capital letters, slashes or